 American Teen Mentors Needed!

-The UW-Richland Office of Continuing Education is accepting applications for U.S. Teen Mentors to our Japanese ESL Institute.
-The institute provides intensive programming intended to improve Japanese students' English comprehension and speaking skills.
-The program further serves to increase Japanese students' understanding of U.S. culture in preparation for one year of high school studies in the United States.
+The UW-Richland Office of Continuing Education is accepting applications for U.S. Teen Mentors to our English Language Camp.
+The institute provides intensive programming intended to improve international students' English comprehension and speaking skills.
+The program further serves to increase understanding of U.S. culture in preparation for one year of high school studies in the United States.
 The U.S. Teen Mentor Program offers high school teens the opportunity to work closely with students from another culture.
 Teens receive training and experience as ESL classroom facilitators and peer mentors.
 Teen mentors may be eligible receive an honorarium for their participation.
 Meals, lodging and activity fees will be also be provided to our mentors.

 Download a Teen Mentor Information and Application Packet